 A licensed medical cannabis company in New Mexico known for its lawsuits has filed another, this time in an attempt to force seven major insurance companies to reimburse about 74,000 patients in the state for their MMJ products.

-According to the Santa Fe New Mexican, Ultra Health filed the suit against:
+According to the Santa Fe New Mexican, Ultra Health filed the suit in district court against:

 - Blue Cross and Blue Shield of New Mexico.